 Active Lancashire is the leading sport and physical activity charity which supports the Lancashire sub region.
 Our aim is to increase and sustain participation in, and widen access to sport and physical activity across the county.
-As a County Sports Partnership, we are an integral part of the Government's drive to develop a 'single sports delivery system' across England, and we are the key bridge between local and regional networks.
+As the Active Partnership for Lancashire (formerly a County Sports Partnership), we are an integral part of the Government's drive to develop a 'single sports delivery system' across England, and we are the key bridge between local and regional networks.